Non-Thermal Production of Sexaquark Dark Matter: Asymmetry generation: baryons and sexaquarks

 Regardless of the specific mechanism, successful asymmetry generation must satisfy two requirements: \begin{enumerate} \item \textbf{Sufficient asymmetry:} The ratio of antisexaquarks to sexaquarks must satisfy ${r \equiv n_{\bar{S}}/n_S \lesssim 10^{-6}}$ to evade CMB energy injection and \textit{Fermi-LAT} dwarf galaxy constraints (see the discussion in Sec.~\ref{sec:asymmbounds} above). \item \textbf{Thermal viability:} If ${T_R < T_{\rm fo} \sim 90~\text{MeV}}$ (the $S\bar{S}$ annihilation freeze-out temperature), any produced antisexaquarks cannot be depleted by annihilations.
 In this regime, the reheaton decay (or subsequent meson decays) \textit{must} be intrinsically asymmetric, as there is no post-production annihilation epoch to remove the symmetric component. \end{enumerate} For reheating temperatures ${T_R \gtrsim 50 \text{-}100~\text{MeV}}$, one can in principle produce sexaquarks and antisexaquarks symmetrically and rely on residual $S\bar{S}$ annihilations to deplete the antisexaquark population, provided the annihilation cross section is sufficiently large.
 However, for lower reheating temperatures or to minimize fine-tuning of annihilation rates, generating an intrinsic asymmetry via the mechanisms outlined above is essential.

-Low-temperature baryogenesis frameworks, and particularly those inspired by {$B$-mesogenesis}, thus offer a natural and phenomenologically viable route to producing asymmetric sexaquark dark matter in the non-thermal regime.
+Low-temperature baryogenesis frameworks thus offer a natural and phenomenologically viable route to producing asymmetric sexaquark dark matter in the non-thermal regime.
 These mechanisms tie the sexaquark asymmetry directly to the observed baryon asymmetry, providing a unified origin for both components of the cosmic matter budget.